 Often, in a situation as illustrated above, the conventional view is that the muscles of the back of the body are ‘long and weak’ and the muscles of the front are ‘tight and short’.
 Thomas Hanna addresses this fallacy quite specifically and comprehensively in his teaching.
 The tight side is not weak it is perfectly strong, it is also fatigued.
 If you palpate a tight muscle you will feel how it is very hard, that is because it is strongly contracted.
 The perceived ‘weakness’ is a result of the fatigue from being constantly contracted and constantly using energy.
 There is a difference between being weak and being fatigued.
 The strength of a muscle is dependant on its ability to contract fully and equally to relax fully.
 A muscle that never relaxes is always tired and so cannot do its job properly.

 What about the muscles on the other side that are thought to be ‘long and weak’?
 The muscles on the opposing side, are longer yes, but again they are not weaker.
 They cannot contract fully because the opposing muscles are ‘stuck’ in contraction (SMA) as described above.
 Muscles always work in opposing pairs/groups.
 If the function of one pair/group is compromised it automatically compromises the function of the opposing pair/group.
-This is a clear example of Reciprocal Inhibition* for the physios among you.
+This is a clear example of Reciprocal Inhibition*.

 This distinction is very important.
 When we restore the ability to fully relax, to the ‘tight/short’ side (by eliminating the SMA through pandiculation), the ‘longer/weaker’ side is no longer inhibited and so it can contract fully again.
 This creates a state of co-ordination and balance between the muscles.
 With this improved balance and co-ordination improved movement, comfort and posture is inevitable.